Best Wi-Fi routers in Australia 2024: supercharge your NBN connection

 These are the best Wi-Fi routers for performance, range and overall value

-Owning one of the best Wi-Fi routers in Australia is a superb way to upgrade your home internet connection.
-These days, more Aussies spend a significant amount of their time online, especially if they work from home, stream content or play online games.
+Purchasing one of the best Wi-Fi routers in Australia is an excellent way to supercharge your home internet connection.
+Nowadays, more Aussies are spending a significant amount of time online, especially when working from home, streaming or gaming.

 Making the switch to a better Wi-Fi system has a plethora of benefits, including improving the performance of your devices, including laptops, smart TVs, game consoles and even smart home products like doorbells or indoor cameras.